RepreZen/API-Codeflow-Node.js/README.md

 ## Custom Code Generation

 A custom code generator was built especially for this demo, to show how you can tailor code generation to meet your specific needs.
-This code generator lacks a number of useful features, but it does include all of the following:
+This code generator is not complete and lacks a number of useful features, but it does include all of the following:

 * Automatic generation of _controllers_ and _handlers_ for all operations defined by the API.
 The controllers are fixed code that are not intended for user editing and will be overwritten during regeneration.
 They serve as bridges between the service framework and the handlers.
 Handlers are where business logic belongs.
 Handlers are never overwritten by the generator.

-* Controllers and handlers organized by tags to simplify code management.
+* Controllers and handlers are organized by tags to simplify code management.

 * Automatic integration of Swagger-UI, with options to reroute Try-It-Out requests to your running service, overriding server definitions in the model.

-* A built-in very simple database to with basic CRUD capabilities.
+* A very simple built-in database to with basic CRUD capabilities.

 * ...